5argon/AHLCG3mmDivider/README.md

 These are strictly 1 divider per unique set icon officially stated in the campaign guide.
 With these, you can rely on counting numbers printed on the corner of the card whether you had cleaned up the game properly without losing any card or not, then pack them inside the divider.

+Each set has differently colored corner strip based on product box's color.
+It is to benefit a collection with multiple campaigns in one big box so you can see at glance where are each campaign.

 - Core Set (Night of the Zealot + Core Set encounters)
 - The Dunwich Legacy
 - The Path to Carcosa